UAW chief: Union to strike any Detroit automaker that hasn’t reached deal as contracts end next week

 “That’s the plan,” President Shawn Fain responded when asked if the union would strike any of the companies that haven’t reached a tentative deal by the time their national contracts end.

-A strike against all three major automakers — General Motors, Stellantis and Ford — could cause damage not only to the industry as a whole but also to the Midwest economy.
-A prolonged strike could lead eventually to higher vehicle prices.
+A strike against all three major automakers — General Motors, Stellantis and Ford — could cause damage not only to the industry as a whole but also to the Midwest and even national economy, depending on how long it lasted.
+The auto industry accounts for about 3% of the nation’s economic output.
+A prolonged strike could also lead eventually to higher vehicle prices.

 In an interview with The Associated Press, Fain left open the possibility of avoiding a strike.
 He acknowledged, more explicitly than he has before, that the union will have to give up some of its demands to reach agreements.
 Contracts with the three companies will all expire at 11:59 p.m.
 Sept.
 14.